 Did you know that this is not the only color system in use?
 When mixing paint, we are actually using subtractive colors.
 This means that we are subtracting one of the primary colors out of the equation that would create black.
 It is the traditional way of thinking about mixing colors.

 Thanks to technology, some artists also have to deal with additive colors.
 This is true if you create artwork on the computer or work in graphic design.
-Additive colors are based on light instead of pigments, so mixing begins with black and builds up color until the color gets to white.
+Additive colors are based on light instead of pigments, so mixing begins with a black and builds up the color until the color gets to white.
 In this system, red, green, and blue are the primaries, and the secondary colors are cyan, magenta, and yellow.